-- 3. Prior to any works taking place above DPC level, the following details shall be submitted to and approved in writing by the Local Planning Authority: - a) Details of the colour, form and texture of all external facing materials to the proposed dwellings. - b) Details of the colour, form and texture of all hard ground- surfacing materials. - c) Location, design and materials of all fences, walls and other boundary treatments. - d) The finished floor level of the proposed dwellings in relation to surrounding land.
+3. Prior to any works taking place above DPC level, the following details shall be submitted to and approved in writing by the Local Planning Authority:

+- b) Details of the colour, form and texture of all hard ground- surfacing materials. - c) Location, design and materials of all fences, walls and other boundary treatments. - d) The finished floor level of the proposed dwellings in relation to surrounding land.